finn-no/Docker-and-Mesos-on-SCM-Superweek/presentation/slides/M-04-what.2.md

 Just push a description of the service to Mesos and it will be started up on a machine that can handle it.

+It has native isolation between tasks either through cgroups or by deploying the services as Docker containers

 This is all well and good, but why choose this instead of some of the other offerings out there, like Kubernetes from Google?
 The